anna-devil-op/embodied.vision/_writing/grow-old-with-good-eyesight.md

 date:   2020-06-30
 image: img/grow_old_with_good_eyesight
 image-alt: a woman looking out of the window on a bus
 abstract: Do you really need reading glasses?
-This is Lorena’s Story.
+This is the story of Lorena whose eyesight improved through her 70s.
 ---
 <img class="post-image" src="/{{ page.image | bust_cache }}" alt="{{ page.image-alt }}"/>

-Do you really need reading glasses?
-This is Lorena’s Story.
+{{ page.abstract }}

 # Short-sight and presbyopia